Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 The wide range of apps that Shopify has to offer makes them one of the more versatile eCommerce platform in the market.

 You can extend your store with over 1,200 Shopify adds-on.
-All of them are available from the Shopify app store that helps you to better manage different aspects of your online store such as inventory, customers, shipping, marketing and more.
+All of them are available from the Shopify app store which helps you to better manage different aspects of your online store such as inventory, customers, shipping, marketing, and more.

 9. Shopify Abandoned Cart Recovery